Dan Andersson: Death

-Dan Andersson died in room 11 at Hotel Hellman in Stockholm on 16 September 1920, where he had gone to look for a job at the newspaper Social-Demokraten.
+On 16 September 1920, Dan Andersson died in room 11 at Hotel Hellman in Stockholm, where he had gone to look for a job at the newspaper Social-Demokraten.
 The hotel staff had used hydrogen cyanide against bedbugs and had not cleared the room as prescribed.
 At 3 p.m.
 Andersson was found dead.
-At the same time, insurance inspector Elliott Eriksson from Bollnäs also died.
-The hotel was located at Bryggaregatan 5 in Stockholm, but it was demolished in the 1960s.

 Andersson is buried at Lyviken Cemetery in Ludvika.

 Legacy

-Dan Andersson's poetry enjoys a broad popularity among the Swedish people because of its naturalist mysticism and searching for God.
-In 2005, Sofia Karlsson recorded a new interpretation of 11 of Andersson's songs on her album Svarta ballader, which received a Grammis award in both Sweden and Denmark, and before that time his poems had been sung by musicians including the Hootenanny Singers, Love Explosion, and Fred Åkerström.
-Joakim Thåström has also referenced Andersson in a number of his songs.